The Menopause Management Course for Nurse Practitioners

 This program is designed for clinicians in primary care and women’s health who want to feel more confident managing menopause and midlife health.
 It is suitable for nurse practitioners, physicians, registered nurses, physician assistants, midwives, pharmacists, and other healthcare professionals involved in menopause care.

-Differentiate menopause-related changes from common overlapping clinical conditions
+Differentiate menopause-related presentations from common overlapping clinical conditions.

-Apply evidence-based hormonal, non-hormonal, and integrated treatment strategies, including counselling and monitoring
+Identify evidence-based hormonal and non-hormonal treatment options, including key counselling and monitoring considerations.

-Identify when referral or interdisciplinary collaboration is appropriate
+Determine when referral or interdisciplinary collaboration is appropriate.

-Support long-term health using lifestyle strategies and preventive care planning
+Understand long-term health considerations in menopause care, including lifestyle strategies and preventive care planning.

 Program format

-Nearly 10 hours of video lessons, created by nurse practitioners in collaboration with leading menopause specialists
+12 hours of video lessons: Created by nurse practitioners in collaboration with leading menopause specialists.

 Click each module below to explore what you’ll learn.